Taught course

 Entry requirements

-An upper second-class undergraduate honours degree or international equivalent in Natural/Physical Sciences (for example, Chemistry, Physics, Earth Science, Geology, Geographical Sciences, Environmental Sciences) and Life Sciences (for example, Biochemistry, Pharmacology, Molecular Biology, Computational Biology, Biophysics, Cell Biology, Molecular biology, Physiology, Anatomy, Zoology, Plant Sciences, Neuroscience, Psychology, Virology, Microbiology, Immunology, Medicine).
-Engineering (not Computer Science) or Mathematics and Statistics degrees might also be considered.
+An upper second class honours degree (or international equivalent) in Natural/Physical Sciences (e.g. Chemistry, Physics, Earth Science, Geology, Geographical Sciences, Environmental Sciences).
+Degrees in Life Sciences (e.g. Biochemistry, Pharmacology, Molecular Biology, Computational Biology, Biophysics, Cell biology, Molecular biology, Physiology, Anatomy, Zoology, Plant sciences, Neuroscience, Psychology, Virology, Microbiology, Immunology, Medicine) will need to demonstrate competency in Maths with at least one undergraduate Maths module at 2.1 or above.
+Engineering or Mathematics and Statistics degrees will also be considered if applicants have a minimum of 5 science modules at 2.1 or above.
+Computing experience is not essential.

 Months of entry